aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/digital-twin-configuration.md

     # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
     # Enable generation of the Digital Twin version of the fabric (Digital Twin topology, adjusted configuration, etc.).
-    # `digital_twin.enabled` must also be set to `true` under the nodes that are to be included in Digital Twin metadata.
-    # Devices that are not enabled will be configured as `is_deployed: false` to ensure all interfaces and peerings towards them are shutdown.
     digital_twin_mode: <bool; default=False>
     ```